djaus2/iothub-fast-setup/README.md

 # Azure IoT Hub Fast Setup

+> Nb: There is an alternative branch Softata based upon  djaus2/Softata repsotory

 This repository provides a practical, script-first setup for an Azure IoT Hub lab, including  quick setup scripts:
 - Creating one IoT Hub,
 - a C# simulator for devices